Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-29-why-you-should-give-now-not-later.md

 <div class="ui embed" data-url="https://www.youtube.com/embed/ZIh8FI4GmCE">[video]</div>

 I've faced this question more than once, and many people have written me with similar thoughts.
 Within the effective altruism community, it's been a perennial debate.
-But I fall firmly to giving now rather than later (with a few caveats).
+But my answer has always been firm: you should give now rather than later.

-I have four main reasons why you should give now rather than later.
+I have four main reasons why you shouldn’t delay your giving.

 ## Compounding interest
 There's a common argument that goes like this: if you donate later instead of donating now, you can get compounding interest on your capital.
 If you have $100,000 now, doesn't it make sense to invest it into high-growth assets, double it, and donate $200,000 later?

-For the sake of argument, I'll grant that you always have investment opportunities that will give you compounding interest.
-It begs the question—if you keep growing your capital, at what point should you stop growing it and finally give it away?
+For the sake of argument, let me grant that you always have investment opportunities that will give you compounding interest.
+It begs the question—if you keep doubling your capital, at what point should you stop doubling it and finally give it away?

 Let's say your capital is x = 1000.
 With some amount of compounding interest, eventually x will be 10,000.
 But then it should take the same amount of time for x to become 100,000, and then eventually 1,000,000.

 If you take this argument seriously, when are you suppose to decide "okay, this has compounded enough, it's time to give it away"?
 If anything, it seems like the more money you have, the more valuable the compounding interest will be, so the less you should ever want to give.
+This seems paradoxical.

 The natural answer might be to give right before you die (this won't be optimal tax-wise, but ignore that).
 If that's the case, then it's only by accident of our lifespans that we should give money at all.
 If healthcare reached the level that you could extend your life indefinitely, then there would be no point at which it would actually make sense to cut the cord and donate money.

 This seems clearly wrong.

-A stronger version of the argument goes like this: early in your career, it makes more sense to invest in yourself and your own runway so you can increase your earning potential and take more high-value risks.
+**A stronger version of the argument goes like this:** early in your career, it makes more sense to invest in yourself and your own runway so you can increase your earning potential and take more high-value risks.
 So shouldn't you invest in yourself early on, and then donate later?

 This I agree with more.
 If you're early in your career or need to build your credentials/expertise, or move to an area where your skills are in higher demand (generally expensive cities), then I don't think you should be donating a massive amount.
 You're still at a phase where investing in yourself produces extremely high returns.